bekk/bekk-christmas/post/elm/andthen-in-progress.md

 post_year: 2020
 post_day: 15
 title: andThen *IN PROGRESS*
-ingress: Working with Maybes in Elm might result in excessive pattern matching because Elm forces us to handle every outcome of a Maybe.
-In this article, we investigate how we can use andThen function to reduce pattern matching and in turn get less boilerplate code with improved readability.
+ingress: Working with `Maybes` in Elm might result in excessive pattern matching because Elm forces us to handle every outcome of a `Maybe`.
+In this article, we investigate how we can use the `Maybe.andThen` function to reduce pattern matching and in turn get less boilerplate code with improved readability.
 description: ""
 authors:
   - Simen Fonnes